dustinpfister/blog_posts/_posts/canvas-example-grid-gradient.md

 ## 1 - Starting off with a utils module for the grid gradient canvas example.

-With many of these canvas examples of mind I have a utils.js file that contains some functions that I will be using in one or more modules.
+With many of these canvas examples of mine I have a utils.js file that contains some functions that I will be using in one or more additional modules.
 For this example it is just a distance formula and a mathematical modulo method.

 ```js
 // UTILS